Obituary: Lonnie Ray Stacy

 Lonnie Ray Stacy was led into Heaven by his Lord and Savior, Jesus Christ on the morning August 2, 2020 at his home in Waterford, Ohio.

-He was born on May 3, 1930 in Williamson, WV to the late Emory Ferrell and Cora Stallard Stacy.
+He was born on May 3, 1930 in Williamson, WV to the late Emory Farrell and Cora Stallard Stacy.
 He was the eleventh of twelve children in the family.

 In 1931 his parents moved their family to Little Hocking, Ohio where Lonnie grew up and received his education.
 He graduated from Belpre High School in 1949.
 On May 28, 1950 he married Mary Jane Dennison, the daughter of the late Frank and Causbie Dennison of Belpre, Ohio.
 They first lived in Zanesville and Somerset, Ohio for a brief time until Lonnie entered the military service.